rusyaev-dk/scriby_app/README.md

 ## Data Storage

+Two packages for data storage are utilized in the application:

+- `shared_preferences`: for storing regular data;
-Two types of data storage are utilized in the application.
-For local data persistence, the app utilizes both `SharedPreferences` for simple key-value storage and `Realm` for handling complex data structures and relationships.
+- `realm`: for handling complex data structures and relationships.